rschuetzler/datacom-labs/Exercise 1 - Vagrant Setup/1-Vagrant Setup-Instructions.md

 ### Step 4: Download and install Vagrant

+Vagrant is a software package that makes setting up new virtual machines extremely simple.
+Without Vagrant, if you were to install an operating system you would need to download the DVD or CD installation media, start a new virtual machine instance, follow the on-screen prompts, wait, follow more prompts, etc. Without Vagrant, it can easily take an hour to get a basic virtual machine running.
+Vagrant simplifies this process by creating "boxes" that come 99% ready for use.
+Instead of creating a new virtual machine from scratch, Vagrant provisions a box and finishes the last 1% of the configuration.
+This way, Vagrant can create a virtual machine in minutes instead of hours.
+Follow the steps below to download and install Vagrant.

 * Open http://www.vagrantup.com/downloads.html
 * Install the Windows universal version (or the version that matches your computer's operating system if not Windows)

 ### Step 5: Setup an Ubuntu Virtual Machine

+In this section, you will use Vagrant to create and start an Ubuntu Linux virtual machine.
+If you have not yet rebooted after installing Virtual Box and Vagrant, please do so before starting this section.
+Ubuntu is one of the most popular versions of Linux, so it is often easy to find information and support for it online.

 * Create a folder to store your Vagrant files (e.g. c:\\Users\\John\\Documents\\NetworkingClass\\Vagrant).
 * Open a command prompt and navigate to your Vagrant folder.
 (The folders that you use might be different based on the folder names on your computer.)